 The Qlik Download Site provides the files you need to install and upgrade Qlik products.
-You can find the site in Qlik Community under Support > Product News > Downloads.
+You can find the site in Qlik Community under Support > Product News > Product Downloads.

-- Go to the ≤ Qlik Download Site. - 2.
+- 1. Go to Product Downloads. - 2.
 Select Qlik Data Analytics or Qlik Data Integration, and then select your product. - 3.
 Use the filters to narrow your list of possible downloads. - 4.
-Click a download link to start the download.
+Click a link in the Download Link column in the Download Assets table to start the download.